johanbove/johanbove.github.io/_posts/2015-07-07-tweetledee.markdown

 ## JavaScript

-When Tweetledee worked fine, I then continued the integration into my site by writing up [a simple JavaScript program](https://gist.github.com/johanbove/f6f88fd6b65d01c6e257) which would load my tweets through JSON requests and parse out the contents in HTML which I could then style with some CSS.
+When Tweetledee worked fine, I then continued the integration into my site by writing up [a simple JavaScript program](https://gist.github.com/johanbove/f6f88fd6b65d01c6e257) which implements [jQuery's](http://api.jquery.com/jquery.getjson/) ``jQuery.getJSON()``, to load the tweets using JSON formatted requests and parse out the contents in HTML which I could then style with some CSS.

 See the code below: